 Alternatively, you can buy a high-quality Kenzan (special vase imported from Japan for Ikebana) for $35 on the day to take your arrangement away in.

-This class is popular for a hens party, special occasion or baby shower.
+This class is popular for individuals and couples as well as for a hens party, special occasion or baby shower.

 Moribana is one of the classic expressions of Ikebana.
 Its literal transalation is 'piled up flowers'

 It was introduced in the late 19th century, and heralded a Western influence on Japanese flower arranging.
 It typically is placed in a Kenzan, and may feature horizontal spreading of flora, in contrast to earlier styles which emphasised vertical lines.